zytedata/python-zyte-api/README.rst

 API key
 =======

-Make sure you have an API key for the `Zyte Data API`_ service.
+Make sure you have an API key for the `Zyte API`_ service.
 You can set ``ZYTE_API_KEY`` environment variable with the key to avoid passing it around explicitly.